-The wealth of IMS data - around 35 gigabytes of raw data per day - have helped Earth scientists to better understand the complexities of our planet.
+The wealth of IMS data - around 35 gigabytes of raw data per day - have helped scientists to better understand the complexities of our planet.
 This, in turn, enables experts at the CTBTO to hone their skills in detecting nuclear explosions.
-It's a veritable crossfertilization: a deepened understanding of the Earth's crust, for example, helps scientists analyze the propagation of seismic waves from a nuclear explosion.
+It is a veritable cross-fertilization: a deepened understanding of the Earth's crust, for example, helps scientists analyse the propagation of seismic waves from a nuclear explosion.
 Similarly, insights into atmospheric and meteorological phenomena can enhance knowledge on the propagation of infrasound waves or the travel paths of radionuclide particles and noble gases.
 The same applies to the hydroacoustic technology deployed in the oceans.